lathropd/coding-class/class_01.md

 #Welcome to coding for journalists!

 Hi, welcome to python for journalists.
 If you're not taking this as part of the class, you'll need to go through a few preliminary steps under "[Install Virtual Box](virtualbox.md)".
-Hopefully for those in the class, you can skip to the section, called "Enter the Python."
+Hopefully for those in the class, you can skip to the section, called "Load iPython Notebook."

-##Enter the Python

 ###1.
 Start VirtualBox.

+See the details under the [install directions](virtualbox.md).

 ###2.
-Load iPython Notbook
+Load iPython Notebook

 iPython notebook is a tool for displaying and publishing Python scripts.
 We'll be using it this first week before we learn some more advanced coding tools.
 <br>